Not all self harm alternatives are made equally.

 - Watch some ASMR videos.

-- Watch a film that is guaranteed to make you laugh.
+- Watch a film that is guaranteed to make you laugh or read a werewolf romance novel.

 - Rearrange a room in your house.